2.5.2. Run Remotely on DesignSafe

 pip install --upgrade --user .

 1. Set up a Tapis session on each host where you will use the Tapis CLI.
-This is a one-time operation where you will be asked to agree to terms, select a tenant, and finally enter a username and password for that tenant.
-Run the command:
+This is a one-time setup where you will be asked to agree to terms, select a tenant, and finally enter a username and password for that tenant.
+Execute the command:

 tapis auth init